 According to Aston Villa’s chief executive, the team needed to spend £144.5 million on 12 players in order to stay competitive.

-Recently promoted club Aston Villa spent £144.5 million on 12 players during the English Premier League summer transfer window.
+The recently promoted club Aston Villa announced a new shirt sponsorship deal with gaming company W88, in what was being described as a record-breaking commercial agreement.
+The English top-flight club spent £144.5 million on 12 players during the English Premier League summer transfer window.

 And according to chief executive Christian Purslow, this was an obligation in order to stay competitive in the tournament.